 Standard 3.2: Students acquire information and recognize the distinctive viewpoints that are only available through the foreign language and its cultures.

-Comparisons Develop Insight into the Nature of Language and Culture
+Comparisons Develop Insight into the Nature of Language and Culture of the cultures studied and their own.

 Standard 4.1: Students demonstrate understanding of the nature of language through comparisons of the language studied and their own.